 A major goal in the design of the CAP tools is flexibility.
 To achieve this goal, much of the information the tools need for modeling functions of the network is read from data files.
 Obtaining the information from input files allows many architectures and fault models to be simulated more quickly than if the models were built into the actual code of the simulator.
 Also, some of the files are read by several different tools being developed at OGC, avoiding redundant information between files and helping to ensure information consistency between tools.
-Appendix B: Fault Simulator File Formats discusses the file formats in more detail.
+More detail on the file formats is presented in the OGC Tech report, CS/E-88-021.

 A network specification begins with general descriptions and proceeds to greater levels of detail.
 A user first specifies a network with NDL, an extensible Network Description Language.
 NDL is then translated and expanded into a BIF file, which contains network structure, state, and state transition information describing the n-graph.
-In order for the simulators to use the information thus generated, a computer program, iPSC Based Simulators
+In order for the simulators to use the information thus generated, a computer program, "Mapper", maps CNs to physical computational elements, PNs, using a PAD (Physical Architecture Description) file and places the mapping information in the mBIF file[Bai88a].
+A physical computational element corresponds to a single processor on a multi-processor machine, a device on a chip, or any other kind of processing element that simulates a connection node.
+The input to either simulator is then a BIF file augmented with physical node mappings (mapped mBIF file).